JaredMcB/DDRM/ResearchJournal.md

 ```

 5:07 PM - The results proved difficult to investigate I think I need to plot a bunch at a time.
 Anyway, that is what I have been doing.

+# October 20, 2020

+4:56 PM - Just now getting to research.I ran the code on a 2-D LSDE and it looks good.
+The autocovariances look pretty close.
+Tomorrow I would like to do model reduction.